learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 ## Objectives
 - Define "data type"
-- Explain different data types in JavaScript
+- Explain JavaScript's data types
 - Use the `typeof` operator

 ## What is a data type?